kbarbey/SpaceTechProject/README.md

 4. Couldn't get ISGRI's spectra: output exceeds size limit.
 5. Idem for jemx.
 6. threeML : ran into some troubles with the installation.
 Conda command didn't work.
 Probably because in spacetech_env, I'm using python 3.11.
 Tried to install threeML in spacetech_env, didn't work.
 Created a new virtual environment instead as advised in installation instrutions.
 Couldn't install astromodels with any of the options propose.
+Can't install a load of packages with 3.11 version of python...
+Tried to install following instructions but impossible to install XSPEC on windows...
+Tried the option without installing HEASOFT but failed :$ conda create --name threeml -c conda-forge -c xpsecmodels python=3.9 xpsec-modelsonly numpy scipy matplotlib
+Collecting package metadata (current_repodata.json): ...working... failed

+UnavailableInvalidChannel: HTTP 404 NOT FOUND for channel xpsecmodels <https://conda.anaconda.org/xpsecmodels>

+The channel is not accessible or is invalid.

+You will need to adjust your conda configuration to proceed.
+Use `conda config --show channels` to view your configuration's current state, and use `conda config --show-sources` to view config file locations.